-In 2022, within the Cancer Trials Ireland (CTRIAL) portfolio 97 trials were open to patient accrual.
-Of these 8% were Investigator-Led Studies (2021: 8%) and 33% (2021: 31%) were collaborative group trials, which involve collaboration with other collaborative groups in the EU and globally.
-Both of these types of trials are funded either by the grants received from the Health Research Board and the Irish Cancer Society or through global collaborations with other academic groups supported by grants from pharmaceutical companies.
-The 59% (2021: 61%) balance of open trials are run by international pharmaceutical companies in Irish hospitals.
-To capture a complete picture of cancer clinical trials activity in Ireland, we work to adopt these trials into our portfolio (CTRIAL portfolio).
-The management and coordination of all collaborative and investigator-led studies is resourced by staff at Cancer Trials Ireland.
+In 2023, within the Cancer Trials Ireland (CTRIAL-IE) portfolio 97 trials were open to patient accrual.
+Of these 8% were Investigator-Initiated Trials (IITs) (2022: 8%), and 15% were collaborative group trials (2022: 33%), which involve collaboration with other collaborative groups in the EU and globally.
+The management and coordination of all collaborative group trials and IITs is resourced by staff at Cancer Trials Ireland and both types of trials are funded either by the grants received from the Health Research Board and the Irish Cancer Society or through global collaborations with other academic groups supported by grants from pharmaceutical companies.
+The remaining 77% (2022: 59%) balance of open trials includes adopted studies, which can be collaborative studies, IITs or industry studies (run by international pharmaceutical companies) in Irish hospitals.
+These studies are adopted to capture a complete picture of cancer clinical trials activity in Ireland.